Start Your Christmas Village with this German Half-Timbered Paper House

 - Sand for texture if painting the house

-- Texture paste for the stenciled stone surface on the lower level of the house
+- Texture paste or Grit paste for the stenciled stone surface on the lower level of the house

 - Clear packaging for windows if desired